dhruvsreenivas/amp_extensions/setup.md

 conda install -c pytorch pytorch pip install mpi4py PyOpenGL PyOpenGL_accelerate tensorboard==2.10.0
 ```
 If conda get stucks at solving environment or times out, try installing the packages from the ```conda-forge``` channel one at a time.

+`Tensorboard v2.10.0` is technically not compatible with `Tensorflow v1.13.1`.
+The only reason it is installed is the MILO code uses `Tensorboard` and `PyTorch` needs a newer version than the `Tensorboard` installed with `Tensorflow v1.13.1`.
+If you want to use `Tensorboard` with `Tensorflow`, you may have to downgrade.
+Additionally, having `Tensorboard v2.10.0` may cause conflicts in the environment so only use it when necessary.
 #### Building DeepMimicCore
 DeepMimicCore will be built using ```clang```
 1. Modify the `Makefile` in `DeepMimicCore/` by specifying the following,